ednortheyvyse/macdir2html/README.md

 LinuxDir2HTML will produce essentially an identical output to Snap2HTML by using the same HTML template from that project.

-## Latest Download
+## Troubleshooting
-Click [here](https://github.com/ednortheyvyse/macdir2html/raw/main/Downloads/macdir2html%20v22.9.dmg) to get the latest version
+- Make sure you have the latest version of xcode installed.
+- Try opening up xcode and accepting the T&C's.